Mario Gabelli: US Ex Rel. Taylor v. Gabelli - Wireless Spectrum Auction Fraud

 The US Government picked up a complaint filed by Rufus Taylor III that alleges that Gabelli and 38 other entities or individuals that participated in a scheme to use "sham" small-business affiliates to fraudulently buy parts of the U.S. cell-phone spectrum.
 The alleged scheme operated over the course of eight Federal Communications Commission auctions from 1995 to 2000.
 In 2001, whistleblower Rufus Taylor III filed a civil lawsuit against several companies owned by Gabelli, alleging fraudulent practices in FCC auctions.
 The suit had alleged that the Gabelli-backed false "entrepreneurs" included an NBA player, a related party, a former partner of an accounting firm, an aerobics instructor, and even the caretaker of a vacation home in part owned by Gabelli.
 In those auctions, the government set aside cell phone licenses to be sold to small businesses.
 Taylor's lawsuit said that Gabelli used more than twelve "sham" startup companies to meet the requirements of a small business applicant in the auctions and acquire the licenses at a small business discount.
 The whistleblower was an attorney who once worked in the telecommunications business for LICT's competitor Adelphia which went bankrupt.
 On July 12, 2006, Gabelli and affiliates agreed to pay $130 million to settle the lawsuit.
 Gabelli's money management business, Gamco Investors, was not a party to the lawsuit.
+The head of the FCC and his successor agreed that there was no problem.

 Personal life

 Gabelli lives with his second wife, Regina Pitaro.
 Gabelli and his first wife, Elaine, the mother of his four children, divorced before 1996.
+Two of his sons are on the board of directors of Gamco; his daughter manages Gabelli Foundation.